 Just because your marketing plan has been approved, it doesn’t mean your budget is ever truly “final.”
 It’s always in a state of flux, based on whether revenue is coming in as projected.
 So be sure to evaluate results each month, revisit the numbers each quarter and make adjustments where needed.

 You’ll want to keep a close eye on your metrics every month, from cost per lead and conversion rates to qualified leads and closing ratios.
-Avoid over-indulging in vanity metrics like pageviews, visitors, fans and followers that make you feel good, but don’t provide true insight.
+Avoid over-indulging in vanity metrics like page views, visitors, ad impressions and social media followers that make you feel good, but don’t provide true insight.
 Instead, focus on actionable analytics that tie your strategic marketing investments to pipeline, revenue and profit.

 Without consistently monitoring your metrics, you’ll have no way of knowing what activities are contributing to the bottom line.
 Revisit your numbers on a weekly, monthly or quarterly basis to see what campaigns are working, eliminate those that are underperforming and re-prioritize your budget accordingly.
 Don’t be afraid to turn the dials up or down on spending to continuously optimize performance.